Eng. 105.001 Spring 2015 Dr. Lila Harper

 1. Students will demonstrate an understanding of how literary elements such as character development, setting, and figurative language relate to literary meaning.

 2. Students will read and respond to literary works from around the world.

 3. Students will read and respond to literary works from a wide range of historical periods.

 4. Students will read and respond to literary works of various genres including poetry, fiction, and drama.

 5. In accordance with the General Education Writing Requirement, students will submit at least seven pages of writing " that is assessed for content and mechanics (grammar, spelling, punctuation, and organization)."

 Expect to read and write on a regular basis in this class.
 Do not try to rationalize some sort of distinction between classes devoted to literature and those devoted to composition.
 Reading and writing are intermixed; you cannot do one without the other.
 In this class, you will learn how to write in response to literature.
 The class requires 3 papers that respond to the literature and are researched.
 Dictionary use is expected, as is correctness in written expression.
 Poor writing skills will affect the grade here, as it should in any college-level class.
 You must have passed Eng.
 101 with at least a C- to enroll in this course.
+English fluency is expected.